Should I accept a settlement agreement? Our solicitors explain

 Get specialist legal advice

 You might say: this guy is an employment lawyer, of course he is going to say this.
-However, employment solicitors are expert in (you guessed it) employment law and settlement agreements – we know what we’re doing, what we’re looking for, and what is achievable with your settlement agreement.
+However, employment solicitors are expert in (you guessed it) employment law and settlement agreements – we know what we’re doing, what we’re looking for, and what is achievable with your exit package.
 Give a lawyer a call first in order to explore what they think can be achieved in your situation and then, if you’re comfortable with that lawyer, consider whether you want to formally instruct them (your employer will almost always pay towards the cost of the legal advice for your settlement agreement).

 How do I negotiate the terms of a settlement agreement?